-Next to owning a dog or cat, there is nothing more enjoyable or rewarding than fostering a homeless animal.
+Next to owning a cat or kitten, there is nothing more enjoyable or rewarding than fostering a homeless animal.

 What is an Animal Foster?